cropbots/game/README.md

-# 🌱🤖 CropBots
+# 🌱🤖 Cropbots

-**CropBots** is an upcoming adventure-coding-farming game where you traverse a vibrant world, plant crops, program bots, solve coding puzzles, and battle against corruption in nature.
+**Cropbots** is an upcoming adventure-coding-farming game where you traverse a vibrant world, plant crops, program bots, solve coding puzzles, and battle against corruption in nature.
 It combines **exploration, strategy, and coding education** into a single smooth experience.

 - **Adventuring & Exploration**